itdurra/PokemonPriceScraper/README.md

 ## Features
 - Fetches data for individual Pokémon cards using pricecharting.com.
-- Outputs data into an Excel file with columns for card name, price, and condition.
+- Outputs data into an Excel file with columns for card name, grade, and pricecharting URL
 - Easy-to-use interface for inputting card links.

 ## Requirements